cyb3ritic/study-resources/CCNA_prep/Day1_Network_Devices.md

     ✅ a.
 A server
     </details>

-3. What is your computer or smartphonw functioning as while you watch this video?
+3. What is your computer or smartphone functioning as while you watch this video?
     - [ ] a.
 A server
     - [ ] b.
 An end host
     - [ ] c.
 A client